ringcentral/ringcentral-api-docs/docs/team-messaging/adaptive-cards/modal-dialogs.md

 ## Responding to an interactive messaging event

 Dialogs can only be spawned (or opened) in response to an [interactive messaging event](../../events/interactive-messages/), or more specifically when a user clicks an adaptive card button with the action type of `Action.Submit`.

-!!! note "Dialogs cannot be opened via the REST API!"
+Do remember that Dialogs cannot be opened via the REST API!

 To spawn a dialog, have your application respond to a RingCentral outbound webhook with a `200` HTTP status code, return a Content-type of `application/json` and finally, set the contents of the response to one of the dialog payloads below.